Search warrants tied to former Trump lawyer Cohen released

 The warrant applications also make clear that investigators at the time were examining whether any of the fund transfers were connected to Cohen's involvement in a plan, described months earlier in a New York Times story, to try to get the U.S. to lift sanctions on Russia.

-Ultimately, Cohen was not charged with anything related to Russia or with illegal influence peddling.

-He has acknowledged offering his insights into Trump's administration to multiple corporate clients, but said he broke no laws in doing so.
+Cohen has acknowledged offering his insights into Trump's administration to multiple corporate clients, but said he broke no laws in doing so.
+Representatives for Cohen, who began serving a three-year prison sentence this month, declined to comment Wednesday.

+The newly unsealed material reveals nothing about Trump's own role in the crimes that put Cohen behind bars.

-Cohen is serving a three-year prison sentence on charges including tax evasion, lying to Congress and campaign finance violations related to the payments to Daniels and another woman who has alleged an affair with Trump, Karen McDougal.
+Cohen is now serving a three-year prison sentence for tax evasion, lying to Congress about a Trump real estate project in Moscow, and campaign finance violations related to hush-money payments he orchestrated to two women who claimed to have had affairs with Trump, the porn actress Stormy Daniels and erotic model Karen McDougal.

+The warrant applications, which covered requests to search Cohen's email accounts, including one associated with the Trump Organization, were blacked out in certain sections to protect the secrecy of an ongoing federal investigation into Cohen's campaign finance crimes.

+Cohen has said he arranged payments to McDougal and Daniels at Trump's behest, which the president has denied along with the affairs.

 Associated Press writers Michael Balsamo and Chad Day in Washington and Michael R. Sisak and Jim Mustian in New York contributed to this report.